Sludge-Cat-Games/adventum-rules/Core Ruleset/Character Creation.md

 ### 1 Free Talent

-Talents halve the cost of Skills that share the Talent's ATTRIBUTE.
+Talents halve the cost of skills that share the Talent's ATTRIBUTE.
 Normally, Talents cost 25 XP.
-But when making a new character, you get 1 for free!
-Skills might have more than 1 ATTRIBUTE, but you can't increase a discount with multiple TALENTS.
+But when making a new character, you get 1 for free! skills might have more than 1 ATTRIBUTE, but you can't increase a discount with multiple TALENTS.
 Every skill is either 50% or 0% off.
 No exceptions!

-### Skills & XP
+### skills & XP

 You can choose any 1 Skill as long as it isn't a Tier 5 Skill.
 You'll need to pony up the XP for those.
 You also get 5 XP that you can save for later or spend immediately on a Tier 1 Skill that became discounted from your free Talent.
 But how do you get XP?